noqms/noqms/README.md

 if the way to handle it at its level is clear, or simply pass it up the chain, sending an application defined status code back to the microservice that requested the data from <i>it</i>.
 Programming for and explicity handling more failure cases - which includes timeouts - makes for a more robust system.

+The framework also has a built in mechanism for back pressure.
+The request rate to an overloaded instance of a microservice is automatically lightened if the number of waiting messages in its internal queue exceeds the number of threads it has been assigned to process those messages.

 One benefit of not having a centralized queue - and of the framework being capable of instantiation any number of microservices locally and within the same process (not the intended production scenario) - is that the development